-Projection, Self-Awareness & Highly Sensitives
+Projection, Self-Awareness and Highly Sensitives

 Utilitarian chairs, an old area rug covering a cement floor, scratched wooden coffee tables, and a beat-up leather couch.
 Heat and fluorescent lighting.
 The faint smell of gasoline.
 A garage.